mkgeomatics/mkgeomatics.github.com/source/about/index.markdown

 talented group of Open Source GIS software developers and end-users.

-When I'm not working, I can probably be found hacking on a variety of Python projects, cycling, attending Crossfit, or playing with a cool three-legged cat.
+When I'm not working, I can probably be found hacking on a variety of Python projects, cycling, Crossfit, or playing with a cool three-legged cat.

 To contact me, please use any of the services listed in upper-right.